bm1362/pthread-cuda-sat/README.md

 pthread-cuda-sat
 ================

 A implementation of Separating Axis Theorem using pthreads and cuda.
-Currnently fixed to 4 vertices, builds squares.
+Currently fixed to 4 vertices, builds squares.
+This was last minute effort- doesn't perform as expected.

 Compiling (on TACC/Stampede):